 - David Kestenbaum & Walter Kuentzel

-- The program fee is estimated at $1,773.
+- A program fee is tentatively set at $1728.
 Airfare is additional.
 Tuition is part of your spring course load unless you go over 18 credits.
 Students are responsible for obtaining the appropriate vaccinations, including any associated costs.

 - No Prerequisites specified